Feature

 Vendee Pro distinguishes between vendors (the brand whose product you’re selling) and suppliers (the entity that actually ships and invoices, which is sometimes the same entity and sometimes not).
 The distinction matters when you buy a vendor’s line through a distributor or showroom.
 Both are tracked, both can carry their own lead time and terms, and reports can roll up by either dimension.

-Lead time, used everywhere
+Lead time, used where it counts

 Vendor performance, automatically